charlescforgy/time-series-book/chapter_1_introduction/02_characteristics.md

 ### Serial Correlation

-As mentioned in [the previous chapter](01_time_series.md), an important aspect$---$arguably the *central* aspect$---$ of time series is the serial correlation.
+As mentioned in [the previous chapter](01_time_series.md), an important aspect—arguably the *central* aspect—of time series is the serial correlation.
 Beyond the [temporal ordering mentioned above](02_characteristics.md#temporal-ordering), this also results in the assumption of *independent and identically distributed* (iid) being violated.
 Time series will usually violate the first "i" (independence), in later chapters will discuss models for time series that also violate the "id" (identical distribution).

 The lack of iid means that we cannot rely on many of the hypothesis tests we're used to in broader data science such as ANOVA and t-tests (at least not on the raw data).
 However, after covering autocovariance and autocorrelation, we will see that the same lack of independence gives us powerful tools for time series analysis.